kherron13/330_project3/SRS.md

 ### 2.7 Assumptions and Dependencies

-One dependency is that the product will be exclusively used in an iOS device since the product will be built as a native iOS application.
-One assumption, is the internet connectivity, the user will not be able to synch all the notes and the calendar events because there is no internet connection.
+o One dependency, is that the product will be exclusively used in an iOS device since the product will be built as a native iOS application.

+o One assumption, is the internet connectivity, the user will not be able to synch all the notes and the calendar events because there is no internet connection.

 ## 3. External Interface Requirements